kamst01/brevard_pools/index.md

     seventh-service:
       service-toggle: true
       service-title: Water Testing
-      service-description: We can check your Ph levels or the salt levels of your pool during our appointment, or just in a one-time situation.
+      service-description: We can check your Chlorine, Salt, P.H., Alkalinity, Stabilizer-CYA, Calcium Hardness.
+Phosphates* and nitrates will be tested on your pool during our appointment, or just in a one-time situation.
       service-disable-toggle: false
       service-icon-color: purple
       service-icon: vials